cjacks0413/comp116-cjackson/forensics/README.md

 *Are there any encrypted files?
 If so, list the contents and a brief description of how you obtained the contents.*
 There is an encrypted file; Namely, lockbox.txt.
 After downloading the file’s contents, we ran the command “file lockbox.txt,” through which we learned that the file is a Zip file.
 After trying to unzip it with a standard unzipping program, we saw that it was password protected.
-Then, we used a password list along with a simple shell script to brute force the password.
+Then, we used a password list along with a simple shell script (see crack.sh) to brute force the password.
 However, we needed to add some password guesses related to the other information found on the disk to uncover the actual password (such as ‘alejandro’, ‘ladygaga’, ‘lady’, ‘gaga’, etc.).
 Luckily, we found that the actual password is ‘gaga’.
 Entering this password unencrypted the zip file and the contents were released - a 23.5MB video file called edge.mp4 which was a music video of Lady Gaga performing.

 *Do the suspect want to go see this celebrity?
 If so, note the date(s) and location(s) where the suspect want see to the celebrity.*